Non-singular extensions of horizontal stable fold maps from surfaces to the plane: Preliminaries

+\begin{rem} For a stable fold map $f$, the restriction $f|_{S(f)}$ to the singular point set $S(f)$ is an immersion with normal crossings.
+For more details, see \cite{GG}. \end{rem}

-\begin{defi}[Horizontal] Let $M$ be a closed surface and $f\colon M\to \mathbb{R}^{2}$ be a map.
-Then, $f$ is called \emph{horizontal} if $f$ is injective on each component of $M\setminus S(f)$.
-In particular, if $f$ is a stable fold map, we call $f$ a \emph{horizontal stable fold map}. \end{defi}
+\begin{defi}[\textbf{Horizontal}] Let $M$ be a closed surface and $f\colon M\to \mathbb{R}^{2}$ be a map.
+Then, $f$ is said to be \emph{horizontal} if $f$ is injective on each component of $M\setminus S(f)$.
+In particular, if $f$ is a stable fold map, then we call $f$ a \emph{horizontal stable fold map}. \end{defi}